 #2 HUG.
 It almost seems too easy, but sometimes your new mom just needs to be held.
 A warm hug, a kiss on the forehead, taking her hand when you’re walking.
 (Bonus: give her a compliment, too, about how great a mom she is.)

 #3 HELP.
 New motherhood is like having a bunch of new jobs at one time — and having to do them all without a boss or staff helping you figure out what to do (wouldn’t that suck?).
 Pay attention to what she’s doing, and what may still need to be done, but she hasn’t gotten around to it yet.
 Examples: Do the dishes.
 Take out the trash.
+Take the baby (while she takes care of herself!).
 Scoop the litter box.
+HELP HER SLEEP.
 Sweep the floor.
-Change the baby.
+Change the diaper.
 Pick up the milk at the store.
 Fold the clothes.
 These small things can make a huge difference in how she feels.

 Need more ideas?
 Check out The Sanctuary, Ritual Care’s virtual classroom, for resources.